sudhir13s/AI-study-notes-and-links/README.md

 # A repository for all notes and links to study AI-ML
-A repository to keep notes for myself as I tent to forget which videos or blogpost I read to better understand of a topic.
+A repository to keep notes for myself as I tent to forget which resources I used for a better understanding of a topic.
-So, this repo will contain links of any resources that I referred such as youtube, any courses, blogpost, research paper, etc.
+So, the repo will contain links of any resources (YouTube videos, any courses, blogposts, research paper, etc.) used.

 Below is a base structure.
 Will keep updating it.

-# AI, ML, and DL Curriculum with Resources
+# AI, ML, and DL Curriculum with Resources (ChatGPT generated)

 ## 1. Foundations of AI and ML